lifesfun101/lifesfun101.github.io/_tabs/about.md

 ## About LifesFun's 101

-Welcome to LifesFun's 101!
-This blog is dedicated to cybersecurity, cloud infrastructure, and penetration testing education.
+This blog started as a record of my OSCP journey — a mix of excitement, frustration, and those long days of “try harder.”
+Since then, I’ve spent years diving deep into cybersecurity from every angle: offensive testing, defensive engineering and managerial.

+Today, I use this space — along with my YouTube channel — to simplify complex topics and make technical learning more practical and enjoyable.
+Whether it’s building with Terraform, securing AWS environments, or walking through pentesting fundamentals, everything here comes from real work and real curiosity.

+I still learn every day, and this blog continues to evolve with that same spirit.

 ### What You'll Find Here

 - **AWS Tutorials**: Hands-on labs covering AWS services like VPC, CloudFront, S3, and detective controls (Config, CloudTrail, GuardDuty)
-- **Penetration Testing**: Walkthroughs of HackTheBox machines, VulnHub challenges, and practical pentesting techniques
+- **Penetration Testing**: Beginner-friendly tutorials, walkthroughs of HackTheBox machines, VulnHub challenges, and practical pentesting techniques.
-- **Pentest Primer Series**: Beginner-friendly tutorials covering networking, Linux, tools like Nmap and Wireshark, and bash scripting
 - **Security Education**: Course reviews (OSCP, CRTP, Offshore) and guides for aspiring security professionals

 ### Mission